HUOA-Club-Development-2022/hoca.github.io/index.md

 # Hawaii Okinawa Creative Arts
 Welcome to our GitHub page, where we will be documenting our progress and milestones!
 We are building this website for the Hawaii Okinawa Creative Arts to help bring all the information in a coherent location for viewing and to spread how Hawaii is continuing to preserve and perpetuate the Okinawan lion (Shishimai) along with performing arts.
 This project is being overseen by Co-Founders/Co-Presidents Mr. Jon Itomura and Mr. Eric Nitta.

-The project is being developed using full stack meteror which is a javascript framework.
+The project is being developed using full stack meteror including the following technology:
+- Meteor for Javascript-based implementation of client and server code.
+- React for component-based UI implementation and routing.
+- React-Bootstrap CSS Framework for UI design
+- MongoDB Document model for backend

 ## Overview
 Our current project is to design and create a website for HOCA.
 HOCA is a performing arts group of Hawaii United Okinawa Association located on Oahu, Hawaii.
 At the time writing, the project is still in its planning phase.